Brow Lifts and Forehead Lifts

-Forehead lifts require a long arcing incision across the top of the head.
-For people with a short distance from eyebrows to hairline or for people who wear their hair pulled or combed back, the incision is typically behind (above) the hairline.
+Forehead lifts require an incision behind the hairline.
+For most people, that can be performed with small incisions and a camera, or endoscopically.
+For people with a short distance from eyebrows to the hairline or for people who wear their hair pulled or combed back, the incision is typically behind (above) the hairline.
 This lengthens the height of the forehead and hides the scar under the hair.
-On the other hand, people who wish to shorten their foreheads or those who wear their hair forward, the incision is typically directly in front of the hairline.
+On the other hand, people who wish to shorten their foreheads or those who wear their hair forward, the incision is typically a long arc directly in front of the hairline.

-Forehead lifts are probably not a good choice for men with male-pattern baldness or anyone with thinning hair.
+Endoscopic forehead lifts are probably the best choice for men with male-pattern baldness or anyone with thinning hair, given the small incisions.

 The shape and position of the eyebrows can be almost as important as those of the eyelids in conveying emotion, demeanor, youthfulness, and alertness.
 Take for example these four faces.